-An annual schools based challenge that highlights Siemens Congleton’s engineering and technology expertise in a context familiar to young people.
-With an aim to enhance their understanding of core curriculum subjects of Science, Technology and Maths through fun and practical tasks.
-It would provide opportunities for Siemens employees to regularly and directly engage with young people and the local community helping to positively inspire and influence students about a career in STEM.
+TMC’s solution was an annual schools-based challenge that highlighted Siemens Congleton’s engineering and technology expertise in a context familiar to young people, with an aim to enhance their understanding of core curriculum STEM subjects through fun and practical tasks.
+This provided opportunities for Siemens’ employees to engage with young people and the local community regularly and directly, helping to positively inspire and influence students to consider a career in STEM.

-To date, all 11 secondary schools in the area have participated with both of the secondary schools in Congleton taking a key interest from day one.
-To date we have reached over 17,000 young people, their parents, and the local community.
+To date, all 11 secondary schools in the local area have participated in the Challenge, with both of the secondary schools in Congleton taking a key interest from day one.
+To date, TMC have reached over 17,000 young people, their parents, and the local community.
 Press coverage has been extensive and the Challenge has won internal and national awards.

-The Rollercoaster Challenge, now in its 7th year tasks students, aged from 12-14 to work in teams over a twelve week period to design, build and test a working rollercoaster model, create a business plan for their project and present the end result to a judging panel at a finals event hosted at the Town Hall with an invited audience from the local community.
+The Siemens Roller Coaster Challenge tasks students aged from 12-14 to work in teams over a twelve-week period to design, build and test a working rollercoaster model, create a business plan for their project and present the end result to a judging panel at a finals event hosted at the Town Hall attended by the local community.

-Participating schools, are provided with a comprehensive Challenge entry pack including K’nex kit and are linked with a dedicated apprentice / graduate volunteer member of the Siemens’ Congleton team to work with them throughout each step of the journey affording them the opportunity to extract knowledge directly from industry experts and see first-hand how drives are built during a site tour.
+Participating schools are provided with a comprehensive Challenge ‘entry pack’ including K’nex kit.
+Each school is also partnered with a dedicated apprentice / graduate volunteer member of the Siemens’ Congleton team, working with them throughout each step of the journey and affording them the opportunity to extract knowledge directly from industry experts, seeing first-hand how drives are built during a site tour.

 “The Roller Coaster Challenge is a fantastic initiative, with the target of altering perceptions of engineering as a career.”